Jeremiah 38:5

 Quick Summary

 Jeremiah 38:5 is a verse from the book of Jeremiah in the Old Testament.
+The KJV reads: "Then Zedekiah the king said, Behold, he is in your hand: for the king is not he that can do any thing against you."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Jeremiah 38:5